timurkhab/Fastcgi-Daemon/doc/en/Quick start guide.md

 < Simple-Header: Reply from csimple
 ```

- We’ll see "Simple-Header: Reply from csimple" in the server's response.
-That’s all.
+ Weï¿½ll see "Simple-Header: Reply from csimple" in the server's response.
+Thatï¿½s all.